 A company usually invests in trading securities in stocks or bonds issued by the companies in the purchasing company’s industry.
-This is a regular practice seen and is followed by the companies since they usually have more insight about their own industry than any other and they are well aware of the situations/changes happening and what effect they will have on a particular company.
+This is a regular practice seen and followed by the companies since they usually have more insight into their own industry than any other, and they are well aware of the situations/changes happening and what effect they will have on a particular company.

 How are Trading Securities Different from Investment in Stocks and Bonds in the Share Market?

 A company may own stocks and bonds on its balance sheet, but an accounting of trading securities is done quite differently.
 Trading securities are a different class of assets and are classified separately on the company’s balance sheet, usually on the current asset side.
-Trading securities are used by the company usually for buying and selling the security to earn short-term profits rather than holding them for a longer period of time.
+The company usually uses trading securities to buy and sell the security to earn short-term profits rather than holding them for longer.
 The short term in the case of Trading Securities may vary from a few hours to a few days depending on the type of security and market movement.

 Accounting Standards Followed for Trading Securities

 1. For the Balance Sheet

 Trading Securities are usually classified on the current assets side of the balance sheet as “Investment in Trading securities” or “Trading Securities”.
-If the company has a net of the short position in the market, then trading might also be found on the current liability side of the balance sheet.
-Trading securities are reported at fair market value i.e. the value of security reported on the balance sheet of the company is as per the market price of the security on the date of the balance sheet.
-This method of accounting ensures that any change in the financial/economic condition from the date of purchase of stock/bond will be reflected in the books of the company.
+If the company has a net of the short position in the market, trading might also be found on the current liability side of the balance sheet.
+Trading securities are reported at fair market value, i.e., the value of the security written on the company’s balance sheet is as per the security’s market price on the date of the balance sheet.
+This method of accounting ensures that any change in the financial/economic condition from the date of purchase of stock/bond will be reflected in the company’s books.